-Carbon removal is achieved through negative emissions technologies.
-Examples include afforestation and reforestation, soil carbon enhancement or direct air capture.
+Carbon removal examples include afforestation and reforestation, soil carbon enhancement, or direct air capture.
 Related solutions and associated international quality and accounting standards are under development.
-It should be seen as the last step of your roadmap and used with great caution.

-The set-up of the target and the trajectory should be done in coordination with the entire organisation and especially with your executive management.
-The measures and actions that are derived from this target and trajectory will impact and affect the entire airport, its employees and stakeholders.
-It is therefore important that they feel included and are committed.
+The set-up of the target and the trajectory should be done in coordination with the entire organisation and especially with executive management.
+The measures and actions that are derived from this target and trajectory will impact and affect the entire airport, its employees, and stakeholders.
+It is therefore important that they are included in this process and committed to the ultimate goal.